araobp/sensor-network/README.md

 - [Data](./jupyter/accelerometer.csv)
 - [Jupyter notebook](./jupyter/bus.ipynb)

+I notice that Physics is in the heart of IoT:
+- F = ma
+- v = v0 + at

 ## Working with Node-RED

 Node-RED is thought of as a good tool for rapid prototyping in IoT communities.